MichaelGrafnetter/webauthn-interop/Documentation/PowerShell/Get-PasskeyRegistrationOptions.md

 ### -UserId
 The unique identifier of user.
-For Entra ID, this is the object id (guid) or UPN.
+For Entra ID, this is the object id (GUID) or UPN.
 For Okta, this is the unique identifier of Okta user.

 ```yaml